UCD.js Docs

 Schemas and Generation

-@ucdjs/schemas provides Zod schemas for Unicode data files, and @ucdjs/schema-gen generates schemas from raw Unicode data.
+@ucdjs/schemas provides Zod schemas for Unicode data files, and @ucdjs/codegen generates TypeScript field definitions from raw Unicode data using AI.
 The OpenAPI spec is generated from Zod schemas and drives @ucdjs/client.

 Tooling and Development Utilities